elixir-engineering-logo

 What is a Fire and Gas Mapping Study?

-A Fire and Gas Mapping Study is an analysis conducted to determine the optimal placement of fire and gas detectors within industrial facilities to ensure early detection of flammable or toxic gas releases and fires, thereby enhancing safety.
+A Fire and Gas Mapping Study is a critical analysis conducted to determine the optimal placement of fire and gas detectors within industrial facilities.
+Its primary purpose is to ensure early detection of flammable or toxic gas releases and fires, enhancing safety and minimizing potential hazards.

 What is the F&G Process?